nvasudevan/suyam/suyamSite/content/english/donate/donate-7.md

 type: "donate"
 ---

-### Sponsor our Bharathamatha School

-harathamatha Nursery & Primary School situated in Vyasarpadi, owned & managed by Suyam.
+Bharathamatha Nursery & Primary School situated in Vyasarpadi, owned & managed by Suyam.
 A school for slum dwellers benefiting 100+ children having classes from KG to V grade under the guidance and direct supervision of Educationist Dr.Uma Venkatachalam, Founder Managing Trustee of Suyam.
 This campaign is created for Operating expenses of the school.

+Bharathamatha School management taken over by Suyam in October 2018, providing quality education to deserving needy especially slum dwellers children.

 SUYAM Charitable Trust was started and formally registered under Trust Act (Regn.
 No.1163/99) in August 1999.

-Bharathamatha School management taken over by Suyam in October 2018, providing quality education to deserving needy especially slum dwellers children.

 Donations to this NGO have 50% tax exemption for Indian donors.